souzanmirza/ECGdashboard/README.md

 ## Solution Architecture
 ECG Streams --> S3 bucket --> Kafta --> Spark Streaming --> TimeScaleDB --> Dash

+ECGdashboard runs a pipeline on the AWS cloud, using the following cluster configurations:
+* four m4.large EC2 instances for Kafka

 * Data storage: Timescaledb
 	* Stores time series data segments so it is easy for windowing and calculating HR for 1 minute segments.
 	* Can store waveform, HR, alarm state in same database (build on PostgreSQL)